NicoJuicy/LearnML/ml/ml_algorithms.md

 ### Principal Component Analysis (PCA)

-PCA is not really considered an ML model rather it is a technique (linear transform) commonly used to reduce the dimensionality of the data (data preparation technique) in preparation for use with an ML model.
+PCA is not really considered an ML model rather it is a technique (linear transform) used to reduce the dimensionality of the data (data preparation technique) in preparation for use with an ML model.

 ### Ensemble Algorithms